The Best Slow Cooker

 Earlier, we mentioned that a universal complaint for most modern slow cookers is that they run too hot, even on the low setting.
 Ideally, the cooking liquid should simmer between roughly 190 degrees and somewhere below the boiling point of 212 degrees (America’s Test Kitchen found this to be the best range).
-This low, moist heat helps dissolve connective tissues in tougher cuts of meat, and breaks down fibrous vegetables and beans.
-Boiling is a sure path to stringy roasts and dried out sauces.
+This low, moist heat helps dissolve connective tissues in tougher cuts of meat and breaks down fibrous vegetables and beans.
+Boiling is a sure path to stringy roasts and dried-out sauces.

 To determine how hot each of the machines cooked, we filled each crock with 4 quarts of water and measured the temperature of the water every half hour on both the low and high settings.
 We then tested for hot spots by cooking a batch of beans in each machine, noting whether the beans cooked evenly and how much liquid evaporated over a span of six to eight hours.
-In our original test, we also cooked 4-pound rump roasts in the Hamilton Beach Set ‘n Forget and the Crock-Pot Programmable Touchscreen.
+In our original test, we also cooked 4-pound rump roasts in the Hamilton Beach Set & Forget and the Crock-Pot Programmable Touchscreen.
 Most recently, we cooked 3-pound chuck roasts in the Set & Forget, the Crock-Pot Programmable Cook and Carry, and the Wifi-Enabled Slow Cooker.

 Additionally, we judged whether the programmable timers were easy to use, whether the hardware felt sturdy, and if there were any quirks in the design that made the cookers difficult or impractical to use.

-Flaws but not deal breakers
+Flaws but not dealbreakers

 We wish the heat probe was longer.
 We also wish the 24-inch plug were a few inches longer, which would make it easier to use on a crowded counter.

 Long-term testing notes

 After nearly three years of use, we’re still totally satisfied with this cooker’s programmable timer settings and the locking lid, which makes it easy to move the machine from one counter to the next.
 Our only complaint is an issue characteristic of most slow cookers.
 Because the lid fits tightly, braising liquid doesn’t end up as condensed and flavorful as that from a dish cooked in a Dutch oven, or perhaps even from a cooker with a less tight-fitting lid.

 Other models we considered but dismissed: